ishanimahajan20/Excel-Dashboard-Project/README.md

 4. CALCULATE TOTAL SALES, TOTAL PROFIT, PROFIT PERCENTAGE AND FORMAT CELL ON MONTHLY BASIS BY CONNECTING IT TO MONTHLY PIVOT TABLE :

 ![image](https://github.com/ishanimahajan20/ExcelProject/assets/134215344/62715af2-ce59-4780-acb4-839eb0ce2f94)

-To add bar chart with total sales, total profit and profit percentage we need to connect all values for dynamic use.
+-To add bar chart with total sales, total profit and profit percentage we need to connect all values for dynamic use.

-From INSERT(DEVELOPER TAB)> Add 3 Checkboxes, so that we can show or hide sales, profit or profit%.
+-From INSERT(DEVELOPER TAB) > Add 3 Checkboxes, so that we can show or hide sales, profit or profit%.
 We need to add if function into our cell to link true or false condition with the table value so that our column chart look presentable.

 ![image](https://github.com/ishanimahajan20/ExcelProject/assets/134215344/2d1fce17-735f-440a-8336-aa7dcc26698a)